kishorkk91/mongodb-k8s/Readme.md

 `
 ### Additional play around after successful deployment

-MongoDB can be accessed on the following DNS name(s) and ports from within your cluster:
+MongoDB can be accessed on the following DNS name(s) and ports from within our cluster:

     mongodb.devops-databases.svc.cluster.local